tracel-ai/burn/README.md

 For instance, a matrix multiplication kernel can be launched with many different parameters, which are highly sensitive to the size of the matrices and the hardware.
 Using the wrong configuration could reduce the speed of execution by a large factor (10 times or even more in extreme cases), so choosing the right kernels becomes a priority.

-With our home-made backends, we run benchmarks automatically and choose the best configuration for the current hardware and matrices sizes with a reasonable caching strategy.
+With our home-made backends, we run benchmarks automatically and choose the best configuration for the current hardware and matrix sizes with a reasonable caching strategy.

 This adds a small overhead by increasing the warmup execution time, but stabilizes quickly after a few forward and backward passes, saving lots of time in the long run.
 Note that this feature isn't mandatory, and can be disabled when cold starts are a priority over optimized throughput.